NCIP/cagrid-portal/cagrid-1-0/caGrid/projects/portal/ReadMe.txt

 ===========================================================================
 3. Build Instructions
 ===========================================================================

+VERY IMPORTANT- Its important to first build the main caGrid build before
+                attempting to build the Portal.

     -Use the portal-build.properties file to configure the build for your environment.
 This file will be used in absense of the
     ${user.home}/.portal-build.properties file.